zhrexx/fe/doc/impl.md

 # fe Programming Language - Implementation Overview

 The implementation aims to fulfill the following goals:
+* Single-Header library — just include `fe.h`, define FE_IMPLEMENTATION and you ready to go
+* Easy to use C API
 * Small memory usage within a fixed-sized memory region — no mallocs
-* Practical for small scripts (extension scripts, config files)
-* Concise source — less than 1000 loc
-* Portable ANSI C (Windows, Linux, DOS — 32 and 64bit)
+* Portable C11 — works on 32 and 64bit
-* Simple and easy to understand source
+* Supports numbers, symbols, strings, pairs, lambdas, macros
+* Lexically scoped variables, closures
-* Simple and easy to use C API
+* Simple mark and sweep garbage collector
+* Concise — less than 1000 sloc
+* Usable without libc (FE_NO_STD but needs to have some functions)

 The language offers the following:
 * Numbers, symbols, strings, pairs, lambdas, macros, cfuncs, ptrs